 “I was invited to do something in college, at Howard University, in Washington, D.C.,” she told ICONS.
 “I had been making up little things before, but that was the first time I ever really did something that made me understand what choreography was about.”

-It didn’t take her long to make her mark after graduating from Howard in 1971, having studied Greek literature, speech, and theatre.
+It didn’t take her long to make her mark after graduating from Howard in 1971.
 That same year, she performed in a Broadway production of “Purlie,” based on a book by fellow former Howard student Ossie Davis, and then became principal dancer for George Faison’s Universal Dance Experience.
 She returned to Broadway to appear in an adaptation of “Raisin in the Sun,” before taking on the role that would define her early career — a principal cast member in productions of “Fame.”

 Even as a newly-minted alumna, she inspired Howard students.
 She returned to The Mecca in 1977 to perform with the Jason Taylor Theatre Movement, garnering a standing ovation in Cramton Auditorium after singing and dancing to “Music and the Mirror” from the hit Broadway play “A Chorus Line,” which she had also performed on the 1977 variety series “3 Girls 3.”
 As reported by The Hilltop, she called Howard “her greatest experience of growth and her place of maturity.”
 Much of the versatility, adaptability, and determination she demonstrated in college and thereafter came from values taught to her by her mother, who died this year at age 102.
 Allen helps others embrace those values in advice she gives to performers.